 The proposed amendment relates to the area covered by the draft South Perth ACP (Appendix 1), as shown on Figure 1, with the exception of the Landmark Site bounded by Labouchere Road, Mill Point Road and Mends Street.
-The Landmark Site is subject to proposed amendment no. 56, which introduces development requirements specific to that site via a separate schedule (proposed Schedule 13).
+The Landmark Site is subject to Amendment 56, which introduced development requirements specific to that site via a separate schedule (Schedule 13).

-Figure 1: South Perth Activity Centre Plan Area (ACP area)
+Figure 1: South Perth Activity Centre Plan Area (ACP Area)